rocketinsights/edb_docs/content/epas/epas_inst_linux/using_a_package_manager_to_install_advanced_server.rst

    edb-as12-slony-replication                         Installs the meta RPM for Slony-I. edb-as12-slony-replication-core                    Slony-I builds a master-slave system that includes all features and capabilities needed to replicate large databases to a reasonably limited number of slave systems. edb-as12-slony-replication-docs                    This package contains the Slony project documentation (in pdf form). edb-as12-slony-replication-tools                   This package contains the Slony altperl tools and utilities that are useful when deploying Slony replication environments.
-Before installing this package, you must install EPEL; for detailed information about installing EPEL, see :ref:`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>`. edb-as12-libicu                                    These packages contain supporting library files.
+Before installing this package, you must install EPEL; for detailed information about installing EPEL, see
+`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>_`.

+   edb-as12-libicu                                    These packages contain supporting library files.
    ================================================== ===================================================================================================================================================================================================================================================================================================================